Eric Dane, 'Grey's Anatomy' star and ALS awareness advocate, dies at 53

 ALS gradually destroys the nerve cells and connections needed to walk, talk, speak and breathe.
 Most patients die within three to five years of a diagnosis.

+Dane was born on Nov.
+9, 1972, and raised in Northern California.
+His father, who the actor said was a Navy veteran and an architect, died of a gunshot wound when Dane was 7.
+After high school, he moved to Los Angeles to pursue acting, landing guest roles on shows like “Saved by the Bell,” “Married...With Children,” “Charmed” and “X-Men: the Last Stand,” and one season of the short-lived medical drama “Gideon’s Crossing.”

 A memoir by Dane is scheduled to be published in late 2026.
 “Book of Days: A Memoir in Moments” will be released by Maria Shriver’s The Open Field, a Penguin Random House imprint.
-According to Open Field, Dane will look back upon key moments in his life, from his first day at work on “Grey’s Anatomy” to the births of his two daughters and learning that he has ALS.
+According to Open Field, Dane's memoir covers key moments in his life, from his first day at work on “Grey’s Anatomy” to the births of his two daughters and learning that he had ALS.

-“I want to capture the moments that shaped me — the beautiful days, the hard ones, the ones I never took for granted — so that if nothing else, people who read it will remember what it means to live with heart," Dane said in a statement around the book's announcement.
+“I want to capture the moments that shaped me — the beautiful days, the hard ones, the ones I never took for granted — so that if nothing else, people who read it will remember what it means to live with heart," Dane said in a statement about the book.
 "If sharing this helps someone find meaning in their own days, then my story is worth telling.”

 Dane is survived by his wife, actor Rebecca Gayheart, and their two teen daughters, Billie Beatrice and Georgia Geraldine.
 Gayheart and Dane wed in 2004 and separated in September 2017.
 Gayheart filed for divorce in 2018, but later filed to dismiss the petition.
 In a December essay for New York magazine’s The Cut reflecting on Dane’s diagnosis, Gayheart called their dynamic “a very complicated relationship, one that’s confusing for people.”
 She said they never got a divorce, but dated other people and lived separately.